MattClarkson/CMakeCatchTemplate/README.md

 Note: Only Debug and Release are supported.

 As mentioned in lectures, CMake will find 3rd party libraries using either
-  1. a Find<Module>.cmake included within CMake's distribution, e.g. Boost
+  1. a FindModule.cmake included within CMake's distribution, e.g. Boost
-  2. a custom made Find<Module>.cmake, e.g. Eigen
+  2. a custom made FindModule.cmake, e.g. Eigen
-  3. using <Module>_DIR variable, e.g. OpenCV
+  3. using Module_DIR variable, e.g. OpenCV

+(where Module is the name of your module, e.g. OpenCV, Boost).

 However, your host system is very likely to have a version of Boost that is different to the one assumed here.
 So if you want to turn Boost on,